 Depending on which recipe you use, and how you mix it, there may be a small bit of residue after sliming.
 If this does occur, just wipe clean with a damp microfiber cloth.

 Where To Use Cleaning Slime

-Cleaning slime is difficult to use.
+Cleaning slime is not difficult to use.
 To clean something, knead a portion into a hard ball and then dab it with it.
 Allowing the slime to sit on any piece of electronics for more than a second can lead it to ooze inside, potentially ruining the device.

-After making my own slime, it seems like a waste of time when you can just use a cleaning towel.
-It picks up dust and lint from nooks and crannies, but if the mixture isn’t well kneaded, it might leave a residue.
+After making your own slime, it seems like a waste of time when you can just use a cleaning towel.
+It picks up dirt and lint from nooks and crannies, but if the mixture isn’t well kneaded, it might leave a residue.
 It was, however, a lot of fun to play with while cleaning, so it’s worth a shot.